nhat-thien/Distributed-Mixture-Of-Experts/README.md

 ClusteringErr  : 7.582 (%)
 ```
 ## References
-[1] Anonymous authors, Distributed Learning of Mixtures of Experts, *submitted to NeurIPS 2023*.
+[1] Anonymous authors, Distributed Learning of Mixtures of Experts, *submitted to AISTATS 2024*.